Kirili4ik/HWs/README.md

-# HWs
-Recognizer for handwritten formulas
+# Recognizer for handwritten formulas
 A simple handwritten formulas recognizer for visualmath.ru